SimonNtz/CoTec3/README.md

   1. The user should have a Nuvla account.
   2. Start the application component 'cotec3' from EO_Sentinel_1.
     https://nuv.la/module/EO_Sentinel_1/cotec3/
-  4. Connect via ssh to the started machine this repos should be already cloned.
+  4. Connect via ssh to the started machine, this repos should be already cloned inside it.
-  3. Put the user S3 credentials' in the *credentials* file and copy it to *~/.aws* directory
+  3. Put the user S3 credentials' in the *credentials* file and copy into the */root/.aws* directory.
      ```
     $ cd CoTec3
     $ cp credentials ~/.aws/
     ```

   4. Run the main script.
     ```
     $ python task_planner.py